ArduPilot/ardupilot_wiki/common/source/docs/common-matek-uavcan-dlvr.rst

 - Reboot

-Make sure the DroneCAN compass driver is not disabled if an optional external Compass is connected to the rear I2C pads:. (:ref:`COMPASS_TYPEMASK<COMPASS_TYPEMASK>` bit 9 should not be set).
+Make sure the DroneCAN compass driver is not disabled if an optional external Compass is connected to the rear I2C pads:. (:ref:`COMPASS_DISBLMSK<COMPASS_DISBLMSK>` bit 9 should not be set).

 I2C Mode